dcangulo/posts-unique-view-counter/README.md

 * The cookie expires after a month, so if the same person viewed your post after the cookie expires it will count as another view.
 * Visitors who use "incognito" or something similar will be counted always as a unique visitor because "incognito" mode does not save cookies.
 * One (1) visitor = One (1) cookie.

-Please rate and review the plugin if you find it useful.

-Find my other works here: [https://www.davidangulo.xyz/portfolio/](https://www.davidangulo.xyz/portfolio/)

 ## Installation